slateci/slate-catalog/stable/grafana/grafana/README.md

 After installing the app, use `slate instance info <instance-id>` to get the IP Address where Grafana may be accessed at.

+After the instance has been set up you can log in via the IP address provided using the credentials set up under `adminuser` and `adminPassword`.
+This will take you to a web portal were you can set up all your data sources and prefered visualization settings.

+For the grafana instance set up through SLATE all of the data source and visualization settings are ephemaral by nature.
+If the instance gets blown away those settings will all be lost and even if a new instance is set up with the same grafana.yaml file these settings will need to be reset.

 ## Configuration:
 These are options that may be configured in Grafana's `values.yaml` and/or `deployment.yaml` if desired.